 R-Mode at MF.

-Technical standards for eLoran are in development.
-R-Mode, at both frequencies is a promising concept that is presently the subject of the comprehensive trial project, the Baltic R-Mode Project.

 IALA will support efforts to introduce eLoran and will play its part in the development and publication of technical guidance for eLoran.
+R-Mode, at both frequencies is a promising concept that is presently the subject of trial projects.

 VESSEL TRAFFIC SERVICES

 Position statements